standard-for-public-code/standard-for-public-code/introduction.md

 * public organisations: institutions and administrations
 * vendors of policy and information technology to public organisations

-It is not aimed at residents and citizens, journalists or academics.
+It is not aimed at public organisations' end users (residents or citizens), journalists or academics.

 # Background

 * What is public code
     * Code == Code